-Web application monitoring requires both page-time analysis and object-level analysis so you can understand the overall performance of the page and its individual parts.
+Web application monitoring can offer both page-time analysis and object-level analysis so you can understand the overall performance of the page and its individual parts, including 3rd party components.
 It helps to be able to group like pages together to monitor then as a whole, for example, all the pages that make up a shopping cart so you can measure the entire experience, not the piece parts.

 Then there’s transaction analysis.
 You want it to detect abnormal web transaction performance as well as alert on common web application problems such as page errors, response per page, page rate, number of slow pages, and slow page times, as well as more granular response metrics such as Time to Interactive, to help you understand how a page renders.

-Of course, it goes without saying that you need to display fault information geographically on a map so you know where to focus your triage efforts.
-You can also view by web application, region, platform, and browser type.
+It’s also helpful if your web application monitoring tool can display fault information geographically on a map so you know where to focus your triage efforts.
+Such a view can be rendered by web application, region, platform, and browser type.

 Web application monitoring provides IT Operations teams and the web teams they support with the web application performance analysis they need to: